-In one embodiment, the aircraft 100 may be an unmanned aerial vehicle sized for ease of vehicular roadway transpor- 30 tation.
-For example, the aircraft 100 may have a tow weight of less than or equal to about two hundred and fifty pounds and may break down into no more than three storage boxes.
-In one embodiment, aircraft 100 may have a set up and launch time of less than sixty minutes by two trained 35 operators, including off load, assembly, fueling, system checks, and start up.
+In one embodiment, the aircraft 100 may be an unmanned aerial vehicle sized for ease of vehicular roadway transportation.
+For example, the aircraft 100 may have a tow weight 35 flaperons on the wing and tail. of less than or equal to about two hundred and fifty pounds and may break down into no more than three storage boxes.
+In one embodiment, aircraft 100 may have a set up and launch time of less than sixty minutes by two trained operators, including off load, assembly, fueling, system 40 a cross sectional area that is less in a middle portion than in checks, and start up.
 The operators may locally direct takeoff of the aircraft 100 than transfer control to a remote location via satellite data link.
-During recovery the operators may receive control locally to direct the landing, and landing and 40 vehicle breakdown may take less than thirty minutes for two trained operators, including shut down, drainage of fuel, disassemble, and loading of the aircraft 100.
+During recovery the operators may receive control locally to direct the landing, and landing and vehicle breakdown may take less than thirty minutes for two 45 landing skids and wherein the tail is configured to act as a trained operators, including shut down, drainage of fuel, disassemble, and loading of the aircraft 100.

-In an embodiment, a payload of the aircraft 100 may be a science payload of twenty five pounds, requiring five 45 hundred watts of power, and having a volume of about 2500 cubic inches.
+In an embodiment, a payload of the aircraft 100 may be a science payload of twenty five pounds, requiring five hundred watts of power, and having a volume of about 2500 50 cubic inches.
 The aircraft 100 may also carry a communications payload of about thirty five pounds and requiring two hundred and seventy watts of power.
-In an embodiment, the aircraft 100 may have a small launch/recovery footprint 50 rear landing skid. defined by a twenty foot by twenty foot box.
-The aircraft 100 may provide landing accuracy and sensor placement within about 1.5 meters of an intended location.
+In an embodiment, the aircraft 100 may have a small launch/recovery footprint defined by a twenty foot by twenty foot box.
+The aircraft 100 55 may provide landing accuracy and sensor placement within about 1.5 meters of an intended location.
 The aircraft 100 may provide for loiter missions and/or sensor placement missions.
-In an embodiment, the aircraft 100 may be able to 55 fly only on the secondary power source of the electricity from the batteries during wing born flight for short periods of time in order to fly quietly.
+In an embodiment, the aircraft 100 may be able to fly only on the secondary power source of the electricity 60 from the batteries during wing born flight for short periods of time in order to fly quietly.
 In an embodiment, the aircraft may be able to climb to 100 feet before transitioning to wing born flight.
-60

-The preceding description of the disclosed embodiments is provided to enable any person skilled in the art to make or use the present invention.
-Various modifications to these embodiments will be readily apparent to those skilled in the art, and the generic principles defined herein may be applied 65 to other embodiments without departing from the spirit or scope of the invention.
+The preceding description of the disclosed embodiments 65 is provided to enable any person skilled in the art to make or use the present invention.
+Various modifications to these embodiments will be readily apparent to those skilled in the art, and the generic principles defined herein may be applied to other embodiments without departing from the spirit or scope of the invention.
 Thus, the present invention is not intended to be limited to the embodiments shown herein but is to be accorded the widest scope consistent with the following claims and the principles and novel features disclosed herein.

-The invention claimed is:
+What is claimed is: